 This is exactly what Eduflow has done.
 “We started as a fully co-located company with a [headquarters] in Copenhagen and have slowly become almost fully remote,” Wind said.
 “This has meant that we have gone through a long series of iterations towards having a remote communication paradigm that actually works for us.”

-You can ask employees to provide written feedback on how the organization uses communications tools or even request that they respond with an emoji, as in the example above.
+You can ask employees to provide written feedback on how the organization uses communications tools.
+Or, you can request that they respond with an emoji, as in the example above.

-Workers Should Be the Focus of Employee Communications
+Workers Should Be the Focus of Your Employee Communications

 The key to effective corporate communications in a remote-first workplace is to focus on what your workers need.